 Bring to a low simmer, reduce the heat to low and let cook uncovered until thickened while you prepare the meatballs, 15 to 30 minutes.

 Purée in a blender, or push through a food mill for a smooth consistency.
+Return to pan.
 Adjust seasonings.

 2 Soak torn bread in hot milk: Heat the milk in a small pot until steamy.
 Turn off the heat, tear the bread into little pieces and soak it in the milk until it partially dissolves.
 Mash it until you get something that resembles a paste.
 Turn it out onto a plate to let it cool.